Lawani-EJ/LearnlyAppTech/ObjectOrientedProgramming/README.md

 In this example a Cars constructor function is defined to create car objects with the make and model properties and a shared start method is added to the cars protoype for initiating the engine.

+## Prototypal Inheritance:
+JavaScript uses prototypal inheritance, which involves cloning a parent object.
+The objects are templates for creating the next object.
+So in Javascript there are no classes and an object inherits properties from another object.